rrosa-aurea-1/java-angular-web-app/README.md

 - [ ] Create ui tests with [java cucumber](https://examples.javacodegeeks.com/core-java/junit/junit-cucumber-example/)
 - [ ] Create api and ui tests in node app with a e2e framework
 - [ ] Use automatic swagger-ui in node [swagger-ui-node](https://blog.cloudboost.io/adding-swagger-to-existing-node-js-project-92a6624b855b)
+- [ ] Need migration from cordova 7 to 8 in order to fix build error

 ## Table of contents